Naturalsoul/nodejs-sessions/README.md

-# nodejs-sessions
+# NodeJS Sessions Management

-Manage sessions in NodeJS
+There's no much to explain.
+I used "express-session" to use req.session object.